 Alabama Family Trust is a nonprofit pooled trust company that administers special needs trusts for the disabled.

-Federal law and state law allow special needs trusts to be created for individuals with disabilities.
-Assets placed in the trust are not considered to be the assets of the disabled individual by social security and Medicaid when the individual is applying for government benefits.
-This allows the individual to meet the strict financial requirements to be eligible for government benefits.
+Federal and state laws allow special needs trusts to be created for individuals with disabilities.
+Assets placed in the trust are not considered to be the assets of the disabled individual by Social Security and Medicaid when the individual is applying for government benefits.
+This situation allows an individual to meet the strict financial requirements to be eligible for government benefits.

-Individuals that are 65 years of age and older are presumed to be disabled if they are in a skilled nursing facility and can use a special needs trust to protect assets and qualify for benefits to pay for their nursing home care.
+Individuals who are 65 years of age and older are presumed to be disabled if they are in a skilled nursing facility.
+They can use a special needs trust to protect assets and qualify for benefits to pay for their nursing home care.

 Alabama Family Trust holds the assets for these individuals and manages the assets so eligibility for government benefits is possible.